gfarnadi/gfarnadi.github.io/courses/ML/homework.md

 ## Homework
 Homework assignments are count for 20% of your final grade.

+- [Assignment 1](), due TBD.
+Upload the PDF to your gradescope account.

 ### Homework expectations
 - Completely explain your solutions.
 - Correct answers without clear explanations will not receive full credit.